Today becoming a pilot has become a lot easier than compared to 10 years before.

 If only the pilot training course cost is cheaper does not mean you will save money.

-Often, the school will give you an invoice that includes only the price of aircraft rental and the flight instructor fee.
+Often, the school will give you an invoice that includes only the aircraft rental price and the flight instructor fee.

 There can be so many possible hidden costs.
 Such as: